 Click here to access PayGov.us to pay by credit card or eCheck.
 (By clicking on this link you will also be able to view your current tax bills and tax information.
 If you are Paying Late, this link will give you up-to-date information concerning interest and/or late fees)

-Mastercard, Visa and Discover are accepted for payment in the tax office.
-There is a 2.65% convenience fee or minimum charge of $3.00 charged by Municipay.
+Mastercard, Visa, Discover and American Express are accepted for payment in the tax office.
+There is a 2.45% convenience fee or minimum charge of $2.45 charged by PayGov.us.
 This fee is not collected by or remitted to the Town of Southington.

 I have more than one bill.
 Can I make out one check for all of them?